tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-16-kubernetes-pulling-from-private-image-repository.markdown

 pod "nginx" created
 ```

-However, there are some errors.
+However, one can see the following error messages:

 ```
 tdongsi-mac:private_cloud tdongsi$ kubectl --kubeconfig kubeconfig get pods